Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Experimental results

 \subsection{Setup}

-\paragraph{Datasets} We evaluate our proposal using Cityscapes \cite{Cordts2016Cityscapes}, which is an urban scene dataset with $1024\times 2048$ images (3K for training and 500 for test) and 19 semantic classes.
-Moreover, we also consider other popular datasets to validate the generality of our proposal: Mapilliary \cite{MVD2017} for urban scenes in another environment with 65 classes, and ADE20K \cite{zhou2019semantic} for general purpose segmentation with 150 classes.
-Further details can be found in the supplementary material.
+\paragraph{Datasets} We mainly evaluate our proposal using the \textbf{Cityscapes} dataset \cite{Cordts2016Cityscapes}, an urban scene dataset with $1024\times 2048$ images (3K for training and 0.5K for validation) and 19 semantic classes.
+Moreover, we consider other popular datasets to validate the generality of our proposal: Mapilliary \cite{MVD2017} and ADE20K \cite{zhou2019semantic}.
+The \textbf{Mapilliary} dataset is another real-images urban scene dataset for benchmarking semantic segmentation methods.
+It comprises 18K and 2K images for training and validation.
+It defines 65 semantic classes in a variety of image resolutions, ranging from $1024\times 768$ up to over $4000 \times 6000$.
+The \textbf{ADE20K} dataset is a general-purpose dataset for evaluating semantic segmentation methods.
+It is composed of 20K images in the training set and 2K images for validation.
+It defines 150 semantic classes in images of various resolutions ranging from $256\times256$ to $2100\times2100$.

 \paragraph{Evaluation metrics} We adopt the default semantic segmentation performance measure, the PASCAL VOC per-class Intersection over Union (IoU) \cite{Everingham10thepascal}, to quantify the similarity between the model prediction and the annotations.
-It is defined as $IoU = {TP}/{(TP+FP+FN)}$, where TP, FP and FN stand for, respectively, True Positives, False Positives and False Negatives.
+It is defined as $IoU = {TP}/{(TP+FP+FN)}$, where TP, FP, and FN stand for, respectively, True Positives, False Positives, and False Negatives.
 As a global performance evaluation, we use the overall mean IoU averaging IoU values for all classes (mIoU).
-All the reported models have been evaluated using full-resolution images in the test stage.
+All the reported models have been evaluated using the full-resolution images of the respectively validation sets.

-\paragraph{Explored semantic segmentation architectures} For the Cityscapes and Mapilliary datasets, we conduct ablation studies on two high-performance architectures: HRNetV2-48 \cite{9052469} and DeeplabV3+ \cite{deeplabv3plus2018} with a backbone of WideResNet-38 aligned with \cite{rotabulo2017place}.
-For experiments in the ADE20K dataset, we employ SegFormer (MiT-B2) \cite{Xie2021SegFormerSA}.
-We compare our strategy against 13 (contar sin 18) state-of-the-art approaches, 12 of them employing nearest neighbour down-sampling for budget-constrained (\cite{DBLP:journals/corr/abs-2103-13044,mehta2018espnetv2,Wang_2020_CVPR}) and unconstrained (\cite{borse2021inverseform,deeplabv3plus2018,cheng2020panoptic,NEURIPS2021_950a4152,li2022deep,rotabulo2017place,9052469,YuanCW20,zhou2019semantic}) resources.
-Furthermore, we also consider \cite{9008795} that explicitly learns a down-sampling alternative to nearest neighbours.
+\paragraph{Explored semantic segmentation architectures} For the Cityscapes and Mapilliary datasets, we employ two high-performance architectures: HRNetV2-48 \cite{9052469} and DeeplabV3+ \cite{deeplabv3plus2018} with a backbone of WideResNet-38 aligned with \cite{rotabulo2017place}.
+For the ADE20K dataset, we employ SegFormer (MiT-B2) \cite{Xie2021SegFormerSA}.
+We compare our strategy against 23 state-of-the-art methods, 22 of them employing Nearest Neighbour down-sampling, and also we also consider \cite{9008795} that explicitly learns a down-sampling alternative to Nearest Neighbour.